bobby1005/Learnable-Task-2/README.md

 In simple terms, git rebase is a Git command used to change the base of your branch.
 It allows you to rewrite the commit history by moving or combining commits.
 The primary purpose is to create a cleaner, more linear history.the code for git rebase is  git rebase [base_branch].

+ # **Explain in simple terms cherry-pick and the command for it**

+ In simple terms, git cherry-pick is a Git command that allows you to copy a specific commit from one branch and apply it onto another branch.
+It's like picking a commit from one place and placing it onto another branch.the command for git cherry-pick is git cherry-pick [commit_hash].